mohitjain/mohitjain/_posts/2012-12-23-9-collection-views-in-backbone-js-learning-backbone-js.md

 // View for all people
 var PeopleView = Backbone.View.extend({
     tagName: 'ul',

     render: function(){
     // must do certain things as specified above.
     //Loop over all the person objects
     //Should call render for the person objects
     //Should display a collection as HTML
     }
 });

 {% endhighlight %}

-Lets create a new object ie peopleView and see few things on chrome developer tools console.
+Let's create a new object i.e., peopleView and see few things on Chrome developer tools console.
 I have added initialize function in CollectionView and here is the code for main.js

 {% highlight javascript %}

 // Person Model
 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 30,
         occupation: 'worker'
     }
 });

 // A List of People
 var PeopleCollection = Backbone.Collection.extend({
     model: Person
 });

 // View for all people
 var PeopleView = Backbone.View.extend({
     tagName: 'ul',

     initialize: function(){
         console.log(this.collection);
     },

     render: function(){

     }
 });

 // The View for a Person
 var PersonView = Backbone.View.extend({
     tagName: 'li',

     template: _.template( $('#personTemplate').html()),

     initialize: function(){
         this.render();
     },

     render: function(){
         this.$el.html( this.template(this.model.toJSON()));
     }
 });

 var peopleCollection = new PeopleCollection([
     {
         name: 'Mohit Jain',
         age: 26
     },
     {
         name: 'Taroon Tyagi',
         age: 25,
         occupation: 'web designer'
     },
     {
         name: 'Rahul Narang',
         age: 26,
         occupation: 'Java Developer'
     }
 ]);

 // on console